porres/pd-else/pd-lib-builder/README.md

 The project is versioned in MAJOR.MINOR.BUGFIX format (see http://semver.org), and maintained at https://github.com/pure-data/pd-lib-builder.
-Pd lib developers are invited to regulary check for updates, and to contribute and discuss improvements here.
+Pd lib developers are invited to regularly check for updates, and to contribute and discuss improvements here.
 If you really need to distribute a personalized version with your library, rename Makefile.pdlibbuilder to avoid confusion.